WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 ## <a id="tornado-howto-string-interpolation-step1"></a> Step #1:  Prerequisites

 **Tornado:**
-* For testing purposes, we will manually send an event to tornado via CLI.
-In a production environment, tornado can accept events from any collector and even via an HTTP POST request with JSON payload.
+* For testing purposes we will manually send an event to Tornado via CLI.
+In a production environment, Tornado can accept events from any collector and even via an HTTP POST request with a JSON payload.
-* Make sure that the username and password are properly set to your dedicated tornado user in icinga2
+* Make sure that the username and password are properly set to your dedicated Tornado user in icinga2:
   ```
   /neteye/shared/tornado/conf/icinga2_client_executor.toml
   ```